Important Lab Information for Duffy Lab Undergraduates

 - Safety: There are signs on the lab doors that tell you about safety equipment and regulations.
 The lab also contains the Material Safety Data Sheets (MSDSs) for all the chemicals in the lab.
 These are in a blue binder on the shelf above Katie’s desk.
 If you are ever unsure about whether something is safe or have concerns about safety, please ask!

-- Training: All students need to complete two online safety training modules.
-The two lab safety modules you need to take are:
+- Training: All students need to complete online lab safety training.
+To do that, go here:https://ehs.umich.edu/education/what-training-do-i-need/-Select Research/Animal Use/Laboratory

-Please go to: http://www.oseh.umich.edu/training/mylinc.shtml to take those courses.
-You must do this by the end of your first week working in the lab.
-Email the certificates of completion (a screen cap or pdf) to Meghan when you have finished the courses.
+You must complete the lab safety training by the end of your first week working in the lab.
+Email the certificates of completion (a screen cap or pdf) to Meghan when you have finished the training.